Madhusmita-Dash/E-Commerce-Domain/README.md

 <h2>🛠️ Tech Stack</h2>

 Frontend

-* Angular: Build highly interactive and responsive UIs with reusable components.
+* Angular: Build highly interactive and responsive UIs with reusable components and very easy to handle.
 * SCSS/CSS3: For beautiful, maintainable styles.
 * TypeScript: Ensuring strong typing and reliable code.
 Backend

 * Microservices: Built with Spring Boot (Java), Node.js, or other technologies.
 Each service is isolated for easy updates and scaling.
 * REST APIs: Connects the frontend to the backend microservices smoothly.
 Database

 * SQL: For structured data (MySQL/PostgreSQL).
 * NoSQL: MongoDB for handling unstructured data if necessary.
 Cloud Storage